pereiradaniel/python_experiments/Readme.md

 ## greeting.py

 Using conditionals to evaluate user input.
+Prompts user for input then returns name unchanged as well as in pyg latin.

 _*Daniel Paul Grech Pereira 2018*_